amwer159/Transport-CV/README.md

-# Transport_CV
+# Transport
-Transport_CV own pet project that was written in 2021 for Android using Kotlin and MVI
+Transport own pet project that was written in 2021 for Android using Kotlin and MVI